Skip to content

 Tax and fees are wealth leaks, and over decades the leak compounds.
 This is the legal lever — and the line between legal and illegal here is bright, not blurry.

 Flag Theory decouples your residency, citizenship, and asset location so that you pay tax in the lowest-rate jurisdiction that legally applies to you.
 That is tax optimisation, which is legal — not tax evasion, which hides income and is a crime.
-In practice it can mean establishing residency somewhere with favourable treatment (Estonia, the UAE, Portugal are commonly cited), structuring through certain jurisdictions for foreign-source income (Singapore, the Cayman Islands), or using a deferral window where unrealised gains aren’t taxed until conversion.
+In practice it can mean establishing residency somewhere with favourable treatment (Estonia, the UAE, Portugal are commonly cited), or structuring through certain jurisdictions for foreign-source income (Singapore, the Cayman Islands).
+One common assumption deserves correcting: the idea that you can sit inside a “deferral window” and swap between crypto assets untaxed until you finally cash out to currency.
+In the US that is simply wrong.
+The IRS treats digital assets as property, and exchanging one digital asset for another is itself a taxable disposition — gain or loss is recognised in the year of the trade, not the year you convert to dollars.
+Rules differ by country; assume you owe unless a professional tells you otherwise.
 Always confirm any structure with a tax professional licensed in your jurisdiction before acting — laws change, and a mistake costs far more than it saves.
 Nothing here is tax advice.

 How to set up air-gapped signing for maximum security